RyanParsley/rpdc-astro/src/content/blog/2012-01-08-vim-tip-fun-with-tags.md

 ---
-title: 'Vim tip: Fun with tags'
+title: "Vim tip: Fun with tags"
 description: ""
 pubDate: 2012-01-08
 tags:
   - Left Brain
 ---

 HTML can feel unwieldy and inefficient to edit.
 There are lots of great tools and alternate syntaxes that make this easier... but who wants to set up a whole framework and all the dependancies that come with that just to be <em>more efficient</em>.
 With a basic Vim command and the [surround plugin](https://github.com/tpope/vim-surround) you can greatly increase your productivity traversing and manipulating tags.

 ## Say, for instance, you have: